koisose/scaffold-frame/README.md

 cloudflared tunnel --url http://localhost:3000
 ```

-Copy paste the url you got to `NEXT_PUBLIC_URL` env variable then open https://warpcast.com/~/developers/composer-actions then input the url in `Post URL` type something then click `Test Action` button, if you successfully run this then you will see your composer action
+Copy paste the url you got to `NEXT_PUBLIC_URL` env variable then open https://warpcast.com/~/developers/composer-actions then input the `<NEXT_PUBLIC_URL>/api/roaster` in `Post URL` type something then click `Test Action` button, if you successfully run this then you will see your composer action

 # Youtube tutorial